brunoandradebr/EmagJS-OLD/README.md

 # EmagJS
-A game engine made from scratch for the purpose of studying game development areas.
+A game engine made from the scratch for the purpose of studying game development.